Today you’re going to learn how the Virginia Housing Program works as we answer the following questions:

 This loan has a low down payment, and it’s eligible for Virginia Housing’s Down Payment Assistance (DPA) grant, which provides eligible first-time homebuyers with funds to help with the down payment.

-This loan requires $0 down payment for eligible veterans, and it’s eligible for Virginia Housing’s Closing Cost Assistance (CCA) grant, which provides eligible first-time homebuyers with funds to help with the closing costs.
+This loan requires a $0 down payment for eligible veterans, and it’s eligible for Virginia Housing’s Closing Cost Assistance (CCA) grant, which provides eligible first-time homebuyers with funds to help with the closing costs.